 All available scientific data suggests that cord blood stored at a constant temperature of -196 degrees Celsius should remain viable indefinitely.

-Yes.
-Your baby's cord blood is an exact genetic match for your newborn and offers the very best chance of survival, with no risk of GVHD, should your newborn need a stem cell transplant.
+Yes, because each baby's cord blood is an exact genetic match for that child and offers the very best chance of survival, with no risk of GVHD, should they need a stem cell transplant in the future.

 When faced with a life-threatening disease or condition, you want to give your family the best chance of survival.
 Using your baby's own cord blood stem cells guarantees a perfect genetic match.